skent259/skent259/README.md

 ### Hi!
 I'm Sean Kent 👋

-I'm a Ph.D. student in Statistics at the University of Wisconsin - Madison, and I love to write code at the intersection of statistics, machine learning, and new research.
-You can see more of my experience, background, and blog posts on my website: <http://pages.stat.wisc.edu/~kent/>.
+I love to write code at the intersection of statistics, machine learning, and new research.
 Here, I'll highlight a few of my favorite code projects.

 ## SVM-based algorithms for Multiple Instance Learning